 Filing a diminished value claim can be more involved than filing a claim for other issues because the burden of proving the car’s diminished value is generally your responsibility.

 The first step is to check the insurer’s rules on filing a diminished value claim.
-If the other driver is uninsured, you may need uninsured motorist coverage to file a successful claim.
+If the other driver is uninsured, you may need optional uninsured motorist coverage to file a successful claim.

 When filing the claim with the insurance company, make sure you satisfy all of the conditions for the claim.
 This will ensure you have the best chance of receiving compensation for your loss.